rust-lang/rfcs/text/0000-rustfmt-stability.md

 * stabilising an option or variant of an option
 * performance improvements or other non-formatting, non-API changes

-Such changes only require a patch version increment; the Rust distribution can be freely updated.
+Such changes only require a patch version increment.

-## Proposals
+## Proposal

 Dealing with API breaking changes and non-breaking changes is trivial so won't be covered here.
-I have two proposals, one based on managing versioning internally using an 'edition' system, and one based on managing versions externally in Cargo.

-### Internal handling

 * Stabilise the `required_version` option (probably renamed)
-* API changes are a major version increment; major and minor formatting changes are a minor formatting increment, BUT major changes are opt-in with a version number, e.g, using rustfmt 1.4, you get 1.0 formatting unless you specify `required_version = 1.4`
+* API changes are a major version increment; major and minor formatting changes are a minor formatting increment, BUT major formatting changes are opt-in with a version number, e.g, using rustfmt 1.4, you get 1.0 formatting unless you specify `required_version = 1.4`
-* rustfmt supports all versions on the same major version number and the last previous one (an LTS release - open question: is this necessary?), e.g., rustfmt 2.4 would support `1.19, 2.0, 2.1, 2.2, 2.3, 2.4`
+* Each published rustfmt supports formatting using all minor versions of the major version number, e.g., rustfmt 2.4 would support `2.0, 2.1, 2.2, 2.3, 2.4`.
+* Even if the API does not change, we might periodically (and infrequently) publish a major version increment to end support for old formatting versions.
+* The patch version number is not taken into account when choosing how to format.
+* if you want older versions, you must use Cargo to get the older version of Rustfmt and build from source.
 * internally, `required_version` is supported just like other configuration options
-* alternative - the edition version could be specified in Cargo.toml as a dev-dependency/task and passed to rustfmt
+* alternative: the version could be specified in Cargo.toml as a dev-dependency/task and passed to rustfmt

-This approach adds complexity to Rustfmt (but perhaps no worse than current options).
-Every bug fix or improvement would need to be gated on either the `required_version` or an unstable option.

-On the other hand, all changes are internal to Rustfmt and we don't require changes to any other tools.
-Users would rarely need to install or build different versions of Rustfmt.
-Non-breaking changes get to all users quickly.
+### Publishing

+Rustfmt can be used via three major channels: via Cargo, via Rustup, and via the RLS.
+To ensure there are no surprises between the different distribution mechanisms, we will only distribute published versions, i.e., we will not publish a Git commit which does not correspond to a release via Rustup or the RLS.

+# Drawbacks
+[drawbacks]: #drawbacks

+We want to make sure Rustfmt can evolve and stability guarantees make that more complex.
+However, it is certainly a price worth paying, and we should just ensure that we can still make forwards progress on Rustfmt.

+# Rationale and alternatives
+[alternatives]: #alternatives

-### External handling
+## External handling

 * Major formatting changes cause a major version increment, minor formatting changes cause a minor version increment
   - QUESTION - how do we distinguish API breaking changes from major formatting changes?